 Energy Economics & Finance Seminar

 The scope of the seminar includes regulation and policy papers.
 The scope of the seminar also includes environmental and transportation issues, as long as there is a connection with energy.
-Sessions are biweekly on Wednesdays (see dates below) from 4:00 p.m. – 5:00 p.m in the Kleinman Center classroom—Fisher Fine Arts Room 306.
+Sessions are biweekly on Wednesdays (see dates below) from 4:00 p.m. – 5:00 p.m.
+Please register for detail for how to join to webinar.